PedroEsperanca/hope-starter/README.md

 ## Generating new stores

-- create a new folder in state with the files:
+- create a new folder in `/state` with the files:

   - `store-name.actions.ts`